AgnostiqHQ/covalent/doc/TUTORIAL_GUIDELINES.md

 ```

-2. There should be a commented out line in the cell below that installs all the packages listed in `requirements.txt`:
+2. There should be a commented out line in the cell below that installs all the required packages:

 ```{code}
 # Install necessary packages